 Each square has a corresponding row and column number.
 At the end of each quarter, players will look to see if those two numbers match the end digits of each team’s point total.
-For example, if the score at the end of the second is Chiefs 14, Buccaneers 3, then the player with the square that corresponds with four for Kansas City and three for Tampa Bay.
+For example, if the score at the end of the second is Bengals 14, Rams 3, then the player with the square that corresponds with four for Cincinnati and three for L.A.

 Which pool players are playing in determines the pay out.
 Some pools pay out at the end of every quarter, or the halftime or final scores could also determine who wins.

-Where can I find a template for Super Bowl squares?
+Where can I find a printable template for Super Bowl squares?

 NBC Sports has provided a template below.
 Fans can either print templates or email them out to fellow players.